copdips/copdips.github.io/_posts/2022/2022-11-15-using-ast-and-cst-to-change-python-code.md

     url: ''
     title: ''
 ---

+## Difference between AST and CST

+A brief comparison could be found in the [libcst doc](https://libcst.readthedocs.io/en/latest/why_libcst.html).
+Generally speaking, CST could keep the original source code format including the comments.

+## Using AST to change Python code

 Since **Python 3.9**, the helper [ast.unparse](https://docs.python.org/3.9/library/ast.html#ast.unparse) has been introduced, so we have both `ast.parse` and `ast.unparse` in our hands, everything is ready, finally we have an official way to change Python code.